 Providers are required to verify member eligibility prior to each encounter at the time of service.
-This includes screening for Other Health Coverage by using the Automated Eligibility Verification System (https://www.medical.ca.gov/mcwebpub/login.aspx).
+This includes screening for Other Health Coverage.
 Possession of an SCFHP Member ID card alone neither guarantees eligibility to receive care covered by SCFHP nor guarantees the provider will be paid for the services/procedures rendered that day.
 Neither does a referral nor authorization mean that a member is eligible for service.
 Eligibility changes month-to-month.